 A Few More Tricks

 To warm up an extra waxy pencil, rub it between your fingers for a few seconds.
-For an extra smudgy effect, hold the pencil tip over a lighter or candle flame for a few seconds.
+For an uber smudgy effect, hold the pencil tip over a lighter or candle flame for a few seconds.
 Let it cool 30 seconds before applying.
-If you're aiming for a more get a casual, "I slept in my makeup last night" look with your smudge, apply a pencil line only to the bottom lashes and then smudge it with your finger.
+If you're aiming for a more casual, "I slept in my makeup last night" look with your smudge, apply a pencil line only to the bottom lashes and then smudge it with your finger.